What is a sitemap?

 Sitemaps and HTTPS

-When you are switching to HTTPS you will in reality be changing every url on your website (from http to https).
+When switching to HTTPS, you will be changing every url on your website (from http to https).

 Google considers this a “Site move with URL changes”.
 In most cases, all the URLS on your website are changing.
 The more clarity Google has about those changes, the better your migration will go.